OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### ChangedLines { #Structure_ChangedLines }

-Information about the tines that were added/changed/removed by the user.
+Information about the lines that were added/changed/removed by the user.

-*Attributes*
+**Attributes**

 HasChanges
 :   Type: Boolean.
-    Tells if there was any change done by the user in the data grid.
+    Checks if there was any change made to the data grid by the user.
-    If &quot;false&quot;, then no change was done in the data.
+    If &quot;false&quot;, then no change was made to the data.

 AddedLines
 :   Type: Text.